 - Setting a target and aiming hard to hit that target will help you score well on the exam.

-- Setting a realistic study schedule and starting early are critical to a successful entrance exam.
+- Setting a realistic study schedule and starting early is critical to a successful entrance exam.

 - Make sure you follow a routine every day.
 You will be more productive that way.